 Boundaries in Dating: How Healthy Choices Grow Healthy Relationships by Henry Cloud and John Townsend will give you wise counsel for once you’re in an exclusive relationship.

-Get Married: What Women Can Do to Help It Happen by Candace Watters encouraged me to start praying about my dating life again after giving up years before, gave me new interest in the story of Ruth in the Bible, and reminded me that desiring to be a wife and mother is normal and a worthy pursuit.
+Get Married: What Women Can Do to Help It Happen by Candace Watters encouraged me to start praying about my dating life again after giving up years before, gave me new interest in the story of Ruth in the Bible, and reminded me that desiring to be a wife and mother is a normal and worthy pursuit.

 He’s Just Not That Into You by Greg Behrendt will help if you find yourself hopelessly stuck with a crush on a guy that isn’t asking you out or moving a friendship or relationship forward.
 It helped me finally move on from feelings I had for a friend FOR-E-VER and I’m grateful to have read it.